OrangeT/SagePay/README.markdown

 SagePay Direct Access Library
 ==

-This is a C# library for accessing SagePay Direct Integration.
-Currently, it is only scoped to handle requests and responses for non 3DAuth requests.
+This is a C# library for providing SagePay Direct Integration to your .NET application.
+Currently, it is only scoped to handle requests and responses for non 3DAuth transactions.

 This library has been built as a component of a larger application, and as such, is tailored to match that need.
 As development on the main application progresses,